OmarAbdelsalam-A/Magic8Ball/README.md

-# magic_ball
+# Magic 8 Ball

-A magic 9 ball app that gives random answers to your questions
+A magic 8 ball app that gives random answers to your questions